hbr-l/polypy/README.md

 Project Status
 --------------
 This project is under active development and its function and class signatures, as well as the repository structure will be subject to future changes.
+Quite a few of the REST calls are not yet implemented (e.g., get_spread), as development currently focuses features needed for personal projects/trading bots - though implementing REST calls by oneself should be relatively easy.

 Known Issues
 ------------